 - How to safely maneuver dogs inside and outside of the facility

-Behavior problems, including aggression, are the most common reason for dogs to be relinquished to shelters.
+Behavior problems, including aggression, are the most common reason dogs are relinquished to shelters.
 It is vital that shelter workers are able to identify at-risk dogs to keep employees and volunteers safe, make educated adoption recommendations, and set up behavior modification programs for the animals.

-It is the standard of care that animal shelters adequately train the staff and volunteers to provide proper animal care and ensure staff safety.
-Staff training involves allocating time and resources to complete the training, and to provide opportunities for trained staff members to demonstrate their proficiency prior to performing the task, as well as documenting all training sessions.
-Continuing education should be provided as well, to help shelter staff improve and reinforce skills.
+It is the standard of care that animal shelters adequately train the staff and volunteers to provide proper animal care to help ensure human and animal safety.
+Staff training involves allocating time and resources to complete the training, and to provide opportunities for trained staff members to demonstrate their proficiency prior to performing the task.
+Proper documentation of all training sessions should also be maintained by the respective facilities.
+Providing continuing education will also help staff improve and reinforce these important skills.
 Training should include reading common dog behavior, how to watch for signs of fear and stress that can lead to aggression, and proper animal handling techniques and use of restraints.

-Each entity must also have aggressive animal protocols.
+Best practices also include entities having and implementing aggressive animal protocols.
 For instance, a veterinary clinic may enforce the use of a muzzle if dealing with an aggressive patient.
-Oral or injectable sedation may be warranted as well to minimize stress on the patient and to protect the employees of the hospital.
-Since shelters and kennels oftentimes house pets for long periods of time, it is vital to follow proper procedures in animal care and handling.
+Oral or injectable sedation may be warranted as well to minimize stress on the patient and to protect employees.
+Since shelters and kennels often house pets for long periods of time, it is vital to follow proper procedures in animal care and handling.
 This includes decreasing stress and anxiety for the animals whenever possible.
 Animal personalities, behavioral habits, and routines must be observed and documented daily.
 Signage, collars, medical records, and shelter logs must be utilized to notify all staff and volunteers of each animal’s needs and ease of handling.

 ADOPTION RETURNS / OWNER SURRENDER